Sets of recurrence as bases for the positive integers: Appendix: Continued fractions

 \subsection{Ergodic perspective}

-We refer to the sequence $a_i$ as the continued fractions expansion of $\a$ above.
+We refer to the sequence $a_i$ as the continued fraction expansion of $\a$ above.
 Every irrational number has precisely one (infinite) expansion.
 (A similar statement is true for rational numbers, except one needs to be careful with uniqueness.)
-More precisely, we have:
+More precisely, we have the following fact.

 \begin{fact}[{\cite[Lem.
-3.4]{Einsiedler2010}}] The map $\ZZ\times \NN^\NN \colon (a_0,a_1,\dots) \mapsto [a_0;a_1,a_2,\dots,] \in \RR \setminus \QQ$ is a bijection.
-Likewise, the map $ \NN^\NN \colon (a_1,\dots) \mapsto [0;a_1,a_2,\dots,] \in [0,1] \setminus \QQ$ is a bijection. \end{fact}
+3.4]{Einsiedler2010}}] The map $\ZZ\times \NN_{\geq 1}^\NN \colon (a_0,a_1,\dots) \mapsto [a_0;a_1,a_2,\dots,] \in \RR \setminus \QQ$ is a bijection.
+Likewise, the map $ \NN_{\geq 1}^\NN \colon (a_1,\dots) \mapsto [0;a_1,a_2,\dots,] \in [0,1] \setminus \QQ$ is a bijection. \end{fact}

 \begin{definition}[Continued fraction transformation] Define the transformation $T\colon [0,1]\setminus \QQ \to [0,1]\setminus \QQ$ by $T\alpha = \fp{\frac{1}{\alpha}}$, where $\{ x \}$ denotes the fractional part of $x$.
 (One may extend the definition to $\QQ$ by setting $T\alpha = 0$ for $x \in \QQ$ if one wishes to have a map $T\colon [0,1] \to [0,1]$.)